flueke/mesycontrol/doc/sphinx/index.rst

 communication, and the client part connecting to running server processes via TCP.

+The client will transparently spawn its own server process if the user requests a MRC connection via serial port or USB.

+Concepts
+^^^^^^^^
+* A *Setup* contains MRC configurations which in turn contain device configurations
+* mesycontrol merges the hardware tree formed by MRC, RC bus and devices with the Setup tree.
+MRCs are matched by their address, devices by their bus number, bus address, and device IDC.

 Using the mesycontrol GUI
 -------------------------
 * empty setup at startup